Parents of unmarried offspring drive surge in matchmaking parties | The Japan Times

 Only parents who have gained prior consent from their children can attend the party, which lasts about two hours and costs participants ¥10,000 ($93) each.

-Matchmaking parties for parents have been held for more than a decade, but organizers have been seeing particularly strong demand in recent times and are increasing the frequency of such events.
+Matchmaking parties for parents have been held for more than a decade, but organizers have been seeing particularly strong demand recently and are increasing the frequency of such events.

 In 2017, the company held 40 matchmaking sessions that drew around 2,000 participants.